5D Smiles Dental Implant Center

 About implants with osteoporosis

-- Almost certainly yes, if you've been on it under 4 years.
+• Almost certainly yes, if you've been on it under 4 years.
 Oral Fosamax for osteoporosis prevention carries an ONJ risk of roughly 1 in 10,000 — meaningful but very small.
 We proceed with PRP, UV-activated implants, and a 16-week integration window.
-We've placed in 47 patients on oral bisphosphonates without a single ONJ event.
+In published research, controlled osteoporosis on oral bisphosphonates shows implant survival comparable to non-osteoporotic patients (around 94% at five years), which is why a screened, oral-bisphosphonate case is usually a green light.

 Take 2 minutes